BurkayElbir/Backdoor/README.md

 MySocket
 Backdoor

-This tool mmakes you able to commnicate with your SocketListener and gives you an access to target device.
+This tool makes you able to commnicate with your SocketListener and gives you an access to target device.

 example usage on windows: